albertnis/albert.nz/content/blog/aotea/index.md

 ## Day 1

-We started at the Forest Road trailhead, oppositing the Te Ahumata track on a saddle near Whagaparapara.
-We were planning to finish the tramp 2km down the road at the Kaitoke Hot Springs track.
+We started at the Forest Road trailhead, oppositing the Te Ahumata Track on a saddle near Whagaparapara.
+We were planning to finish the tramp 2km down the road at the Kaitoke Hot Springs Track.
 So I dropped the others off at the saddle, parked at the Hot Springs carpark, then ran back along the road.

 ![][trailhead]